LINBIT/linstor-ansible/README.md

   - Deployment environment must have Ansible `2.4.0+`
   - All target systems must have passwordless SSH access
-  - All hostnames are resolveable
+  - All hostnames are resolvable

 # Usage